IBM/analytics-accelerator-capture-replay/README.md

 > 2) **Replay:** The DSNTIAUL jobs should then be executed on the V7 accelerator.
 From a default IDAAV7 trace a csv file is generated and loaded into a Db2 table.

 ### Pre-requisites
+* The IDAAV5 accelerator must be at V5 PTF6 or later.
 * A java compiler that includes the xmlparser.
 * The programs require the Linux commands fold and unix2dos.
 * Google protobuf.
 The latest version is here https://developers.google.com/protocol-buffers/docs/downloads .
 The latest version should work, the matching version of what was used, 3.10.0 is here https://repo1.maven.org/maven2/com/google/protobuf/protobuf-java/3.10.0/protobuf-java-3.10.0.jar